-The Manchester Writing School at Manchester Metropolitan University is pleased to welcome applications for the 2016/2017 Joyce Nield Scholarship for students joining the programme in September 2016.
+The Manchester Writing School at Manchester Metropolitan University is pleased to welcome applications for the 2017/2018 Joyce Nield Scholarship for students joining the programme in September 2017 or January 2018.
 The scholarship will assist a student from a non-UK Commonwealth country with the cost of an MA in Creative Writing.

 The scholarship will be awarded to an applicant of outstanding potential and commitment, and will pay 50% of the tuition fees for the MA, whether for full- or part-time study, on campus or online.

 To be considered for the scholarship, you should:

 The successful applicant will be expected to act as a “Masters Scholar” and make a modest, but important, contribution to the learning community of the Manchester Writing School – whether on campus here in Manchester or on an international basis through distance learning platforms.
 Examples of this might include: arranging a seminar, workshop or small project; representing the university at an event or festival; undertaking a pilot project or placement with one of our partner organisations; encouraging the wider university community (including undergraduate students) to engage with Manchester Writing School activities.